Vengara, Malappuram district: Education

 Malabar College of Advanced Studies is a resourceful destination for higher studies in Vengara.
 Higher Secondary Schools Govt Girls VHSS Vengara and KMHSS Kuttoor North are within the boundary of Vengara Panchayath.Govt.Boys VHSS Vengra situated in town.
 Tirurangadi PSMO College, Chemmad Darul Huda university, IUHSS Parappur etc. are within 7 km from Vengara.

 Politics

 Vengara Panchayath is ruled by the alliance of Indian Union Muslim League and Indian National Congress parties.
 Chakkeeri Ahemed Kutty(late) was from Vengara.

-Vengara Panchayath includes 23 wards.
-Panchayath ruling council is presided by V K Kunhalan kutty (Muslim League).
+Vengara Panchayath includes 24 wards.
+Panchayath ruling council is presided by NT Abdul Nazar(Muslim League).

 Geography

 Vengara is spread on the banks of Kadalundi River, the third-longest river in Malabar after Bharathappuzha and Chaliyar.
 Oorakam Mala is the highest nearby hill.
 Vengara is 5 km from Tirurangadi, 6 km from Chemmad a major town in the district and 15 km from Malappuram and Parappanangadi.
 Kottakkal is 8 km from Vengara.
 Other nearby towns are Manjeri (27 km) and Tirur (23 km).